liferay-search/liferay-docs/en/user/articles/160-segmentation-and-personalization/01-segmentation-intro.markdown

 right people at the right time.
 It provides the tools you need to manage different audiences and dynamically provide personalized experiences for people using your site.
-For example, if you're creating a campaign to promote new financial service products, you need a way to display offers to customers who are likely to be interested in those offers.
+For example, if you're creating a campaign to promote new financial service sharepoints, you need a way to display offers to customers who are likely to be interested in those offers.
 You don't want to display information on a basic free checking account for an "advanced" customer who carries a high balance across several types of accounts, but you do want to